Yankirri Jukurrpa (Emu Dreaming) Ngarlikurlangu — Dreaming story by Lee Nangala Gallagher

 ABORIGINAL DREAMTIME STORY

 In contemporary Warlpiri paintings, traditional iconography is used to represent the 'Jukurrpa' (Dreaming), associated sites and other elements.
 Yankirri (emu) are usually represented by their 'wiriya' (footprints), arrow like shapes that show them walking around Ngarlikurlangu eating 'yakajirri' (bush raisin).
-In this piece, Agnes has adopted a more literal and playful interpretation.

 Artist: Lee Nangala Gallagher